My time in Ecuador was running out, and I'd yet to eat a meal that blew me away.

 I didn't stand a chance.

-But I gave it my best shot anyways.
+But I gave it my best shot anyway.

 As I was beheading the langostinos, one by one, Chef Juan stopped for a moment to show me a tasty bit I'd been missing (near the abdomen, where the little legs connect).

-I managed to down 5 of the 6 langostinos before tapping out, as if I was moments away from being KO'd by butter.
+I managed to down five of the six langostinos before tapping out as if I was moments away from being KO'd by butter.

 If I didn't pick up on the family atmosphere during my first visit, it was clearly on display Sunday.

-Several families were there, kids and all, sharing a variety of the the family style dishes.
+Several families were there, kids and all, sharing a variety of the family-style dishes.